Skip to main content

 tools.Path.forImport() ensures relative paths start with ./ or ../, which JavaScript/TypeScript import statements require.
 It's idempotent -- paths already starting with ./ or ../ are returned unchanged.

-Beyond .datamitsu/ links, the init configuration creates files and symlinks directly in your project:
+Beyond .datamitsu/ links, the setup configuration creates files and symlinks directly in your project:

 const init = {